Wednesday, July 10, 2024

 The downside - there's a bit of a tendency to doom scroll the upcoming pricing, mildly panic about the WHAT PRICE AT 7.00AM FFS that's ridiculous, what can we turn off, oh hang on the battery....

-We've had to adjust the EV charging schedule (bought a hub to help with that).
+We've adjusted the EV charging schedule (bought a hub to help with that).
 And we've switched power boards around to get rid of the dreaded standby load.
 General tidy up in other words.

 We're not getting rid of the industrial sized coolroom though.
 There's no way in hell we can afford to do little shopping runs for odds and ends - it's the big haul as much as possible home and use it / bulk buy model that means we're all still eating something...